Professor Scott Davis

 Director since June 2025

-Manu is currently Executive Director Strategy and Investment at Torres and Cape Hospital and Health Service (TCHHS), managing a large and diverse portfolio including Infrastructure and the Care Co-ordination Service Centre, where he focuses on turning strategic plans into practical solutions that deliver real benefits for staff and patients.
+Manu is currently the Executive Director of Strategy and Investment at Torres and Cape Hospital and Health Service (TCHHS).
+He manages a diverse portfolio, including infrastructure and the Care Coordination Service Centre, turning strategic plans into practical solutions that benefit both staff and patients.

 “Driven by a desire to give back to the community where he lives and works, Manu joined the COUCH Board to help improve access to care for people living with cancer in Cairns and surrounding regions.
 Manu believes health care is one of the most impactful ways to contribute to community wellbeing and is proud to support the vision of COUCH.”